 “You are never too old to set another goal or dream another dream!”

 As seniors begin to downsize their homes and have to move into care or a smaller home, there is often limited space for many of their memories and items that give quality of life, such as records, cassette tapes, VHS tapes, photographs, slides and negatives.
-A portion of the funds would be used to purchase equipment that would be housed at the library to transcribe these memories to a digital format.
-A core group of computer literate seniors and youth would be available to mentor and teach others how to work the equipment.
+A portion of New Horizon funds in 2016 were used to purchase equipment that is housed at the library to transcribe memories to a digital format.
+A core group of computer literate individuals are available to mentor and teach others how to work the equipment.
 The library in High River is a hub for seniors in our community, as well, staff of the library would be available to support the senior/youth mentors.
-Many older adults are not computer literate and would first need individualized basic training.
+Many older adults are not computer literate and need individualized basic training.
 The development of senior and youth mentors would compliment and enhance existing basic computer classes, in particular for the more isolated senior.

 Check out Workplace Resources on our web site.
 It lists resources to help you build those nine essential skills to meet your goals and dreams.